 Here are the top reasons why your words must be counted before your academic document is turned in for a grade:

-If Nothing Else, Have the Right Word Count
+If Nothing Else, Have the Right Word / Character Count

 If you are going to put a lot of time and thought into the content of your academic document, you can at least show a bit of effort by making sure that you meet the word requirement given by your instructor.
 This is the least you can do and it's also probably the easiest part of your research.